flurdy/doubledragon/README.md

 #### GCR Google Container Registry

 * For example if you needed _GCR_.
-  And have followed the guide above and got a `gcr-registry.yml` file.
+  And have followed the guide above and got a `gcr-registry.yml` file (or `.yaml`),

+  and maybe the `gcp-service-account.json` source as well.

-* Make sure the raw secrets do not get added to git
+* Make sure the raw secrets do not get added to *git* by accident

       echo gcp-service-account.json >> .gitignore;
       echo gcr-registry.yml >> .gitignore;